mqRusers/RIntroduction/README.md

 **Where and When**

 * Thursday, 27th February from 2-4 p.m.
 (90 minutes workshop, 30 minute questions)
-* Room: M4.02 in he public library
+* Room: M4.02 in the public library

 **Prerequisites**

 * No pre-knowledge needed
 * However, please install the latest versions of R and RStudio.
+Refer to